Lesson 1 – Group Policy Basics

 The “User – Chrome Settings 2” GPO has the most precedence because it was applied last.

-So remember, any GPOs that have conflicting policy settings, the GPO with the most precedence will win.
+So remember, for any GPOs that have conflicting policy settings, the GPO with the most precedence will win.

 Domain group policy objects will always overwrite any local policies because they have more precedence.